industrial-edge/miscellaneous/tank application/README.md

 The error is available as long as this parameter is set to TRUE.
 You need to manually reset the error paramter by setting it to FALSE.
 After each error occurance the machine state goes automatically into STATE_STOP (5).The process can be continued, once you trigger the parameter *GDB.appSignals.APP_Start*.

 2\) The tank application offers the possibility to **automatically simulate predefined production errors** (unplanned downtimes).
-The simulation is deactivated by default.
-To activate the error simulation, this parameter must be set to TRUE:
+The simulation is activated by default.
+To deactivate the error simulation, this parameter must be set to FALSE:

  - *GDB.appSignals.APP_ErrorSimulation*